All we want for Christmas is ... these songs. Here’s why.

 For a few weeks every winter, popular music tumbles into a time warp.

 Old-school trumps cutting edge.
 Greatest Generation artists rule millennial playlists.
-A 25-year-old song leads the pop charts — and it’s considered a “new” entry into the Christmas canon.
+A 27-year-old song leads the pop charts — and it’s considered a “new” entry into the Christmas canon.

-Twenty-three songs have been in the top half of Billboard’s Holiday 100 nearly every week since the list began in 2011, and 15 of them were written before 1970.
-Two others, both instrumentals, are new mashups of old tunes.
+Twenty songs have ruled Billboard’s Holiday 100 since the list began in 2011, and two-thirds of them were written before 1980.

-Top holiday songs according to Billboard
+The top 20 holiday songs according to Billboard

-These songs have ranked among the top 50 on Billboard’s Holiday 100 list during at least 90 percent of the December and January weeks the list covers, starting in 2011.
+These songs have dominated Billboard’s Holiday 100 list since 2011.
+We took the top 20 songs of each week and scored them by their weekly rankings.
+The table below is sorted by the best-performing songs on Billboard’s list, which covers the December and January weeks each year.
 Click on each row to hear a clip of the song.

 Rank